 You cannot charge Support at Home participants for any costs for which you are already funded.
 For example, if you receive a thin market grant you must ensure your prices take this funding into account.
-The grants are intended to enable providers in thin markets with high costs to set reasonable prices, to ensure care recipients in thin markets can purchase services with their budget.
+The grants are intended to enable eligible providers to set reasonable prices to ensure care recipients in thin markets can purchase services with their budget.